Local marketing agreement: Philippines

 In Filipino radio and television, a number of broadcasters are known for engaging in airtime lease or "blocktimer" agreements in order to provide outlets for their programming, especially if they do not, or are legally incapable of holding a broadcast license.

 In 2008, the Associated Broadcasting Company leased its airtime to the Malaysian media conglomerate Media Prima through the local subsidiary MPB Primedia and relaunched as TV5, with MPB Primedia providing entertainment programming, and the ABC handling news programming and operations.
 Soon afterward, ABC and Media Prima were sued by rival media company GMA Network, who accused the partnership of contravening laws requiring domestic ownership of broadcasters.
 In response, ABC's media relations head Pat Marcelo-Magbanua reiterated that MPB Primedia was a Filipino company that was self-registered and Filipino-run.
 The concerns became moot in 2010, when Media Prima announced it would divest its ownership in the network to PLDT's broadcasting subsidiary MediaQuest Holdings.

 In May 2020, ABS-CBN—which was one of the country's largest commercial broadcasters—closed its broadcast radio and television stations after its broadcast franchises were not renewed by Congress.
-The company subsequently became reliant on co-production and syndication agreements with third-parties, such as its long-time rival GMA Network, TV5, and Advanced Media Broadcasting System (whose All TV had been awarded some of ABS-CBN's former broadcast frequencies).
-It also entered into blocktime agreements with religious broadcaster ZOE Broadcasting Network (which leased time to ABS-CBN on its channel A2Z), and Prime Media Holdings (which leased its radio station DWPM to ABS-CBN to air its DZMM all-news radio format).
+The company subsequently began to rely on cable television channels (including Kapamilya Channel, a new flagship channel that it launched in response to the closure), and selling ABS-CBN Studios programs to competitors such as GMA Network and TV5 (under which it had negotiated a five-year agreement to carry various ABS-CBN Studios productions).
+ABS-CBN would enter into more extensive leasing agreements with several broadcasters in particular; in October 2020, religious broadcaster ZOE Broadcasting Network began a joint venture with ABS-CBN known as A2Z, which featured a mixture of ABS-CBN-provided entertainment programming, and its existing religious programming.
+In 2023, Philippine Collective Media Corporation entered into a joint venture with ABS-CBN to program DWPM, a new station that had been established on the former frequency of ABS-CBN's news talk DZMM.
+In May 2025, the station relaunched under the DZMM branding.

+In 2024, ABS-CBN would enter into an agreement with Manny Villar's Advanced Media Broadcasting System (AMBS)—which had been awarded some of ABS-CBN's former broadcast frequencies, including its former flagship channel 2 in Manila—to lease time on its new network All TV; initially, this would consist of simulcasts of programming from its cable network Jeepney TV, along with the ABS-CBN-produced daytime shows Magandang Buhay and It's Showtime, and flagship newscast TV Patrol.
+In December 2025, ABS-CBN broke away from its agreement with TV5 due to disputes over rights fees; All TV would simulcast the programming of Kapamilya Channel full-time beginning January 2, 2026.
+ABS-CBN would later reconcile with TV5 to acquire rights to selected shows.